-The University of Nottingham has joined forces with five other universities across the Midlands to form the Midlands Graduate School ESRC Doctoral Training Partnership.
+The University of Nottingham has joined forces with seven other universities across the Midlands to form the Midlands Graduate School ESRC Doctoral Training Partnership.

 Nottingham is a world-class research institution and ESRC-funded students benefit from training in a wide range of social science research methods and skills, as well as broader capabilities such as communication and leadership.

-Opportunities are available across the following pathways at the University:
+Opportunities are available across the following training pathways at the University:

 Collaborative and Joint Studentships